Why is There a Red Light On My Motherboard?

 How Do I Know if My GPU is Overheating?

-High fan noise, screen artifacts, and graphics-related issues are all signals that your graphics card is overheating, but the same symptoms can also occur if your GPU hardware is malfunctioning or if the graphics card is old.
+High fan noise, screen artifacts, and graphics-related issues are all signals that your graphics card is overheating, but the same symptoms can also occur if your GPU hardware is malfunctioning or the graphics card is old.
 As a result, you should use special software to check the GPU temperature to see if overheating is the cause of these symptoms.
 Open Hardware Monitor, MSI Afterburner, & HW Monitor are a few GPU temperature monitoring software examples.

 What is the Most Common Motherboard Problem?